FusionAuth/fusionauth-site/site/_posts/2022-06-28-remix-demo.md

 }
 ```

 and from there dumped into `/dashboard` which is just a message saying you're logged in.
-If you then try the same clickpath again, you will get passed through to `/dashboard` without logging in!
+If you then try the same click path again, you will get passed through to `/dashboard` without logging in!

 Yes it really is that simple to get the best authentication in the business!
-You can also configure FusionAuth to give you extra functionality that would be a pain to handroll, such as only allowing a certain number of login attempts before sending the user to a timeout.
+You can also configure FusionAuth to give you extra functionality that would be a pain to hand roll, such as only allowing a certain number of login attempts before sending the user to a timeout.
 Remix is an exciting solution for app development because it magically handles dividing up the codebase into server-side and client-side functions, and we feel that this approach is very congruent with FusionAuth's authentication philosophy.